 The Company records inventory valued at the lower of cost or market value.
 Inventories are valued using the first-in first-out (FIFO) and last-in first-out (LIFO) methods.
 The Company uses the dollar-value link chain LIFO method, and the LIFO reserve is calculated on a consolidated basis in a single consolidated pool.
 Acquisitions are integrated into the Company's operations with some valuing inventories on a LIFO basis and others on a FIFO basis.
 Fixed costs related to excess manufacturing capacity have been expensed in the period, and therefore, are not capitalized into inventory.
-Inventory quantities are regularly reviewed and provisions for excess or obsolete inventory are recorded primarily based on the Company's forecasts could require a change in the provision for excess or obsolete inventory.
+Inventory quantities are regularly reviewed and provisions for excess or obsolete inventory are recorded primarily based on the Company's forecast of future demand and market conditions.
+Significant unanticipated changes to the Company's forecasts could require a change in the provision for excess or obsolete inventory.